alpaka-group/alpaka3/README.md

 ### CMake variable naming and behaviour

-- `alpaka_API_*` controls whether a parallelization framework is used and introduces a dependency on third-party libraries.
+- `alpaka_DEP_*` controls whether a parallelization framework is used and introduces a dependency on third-party libraries.
 - `alpaka_EXEC_*` activates or deactivates which execution schemas will be used for examples.
   - Execution schemas can be set to OFF in CMake, but you can still use them within your application code.
   - Similarly, an execution schema can be set to ON, but it may not be usable in the application if the API where the executor can be used is deactivated.